mikayelh/PillSearch-Activeloop/blog_post.md

 )
 ```

-Finally we can perform the query search:
+Finally, we can perform the query search:

 ```python
 retriever.retrieve(description)